-How to Deal with A Losing Streak in Forex Trading?
+How to Deal with a Losing Streak in Forex Trading?

 While losing one or two forex trades is normal, losing five or six in a row can completely destabilise your trading.
-In fact, the most successful traders have more losing trades than winning trades in any given year.
-The key is to maximise profits on the winning trades and minimise losses on the losing ones.
+But even the most successful traders have more losing trades than winning trades in any given year, which indicates a loss is just a part of the system.

 The Graphic of Continuously Losing Trades

 Here, we discuss a few tips on coping with losing streaks, as shared by some of the best in the business: